Ouija- The Mystifying Oracle

 requests to remove clothing and always remember that your Ouija partner (i.e. your date) has nothing to do with

-Pretty much my research has found that there are three things to never ask a Ouija board:
+Research has found that there are three things to never ask a Ouija board:

 • Never ask about God.